 Most of these studies show that - generally speaking - women *appear* to be more invested in their relationships than men.

-And that their happiness and well-being is more dependent upon how things are going in their intimate relationships.
+And that "a woman's happiness and well-being is more dependent upon how things are going in their intimate relationships."

 After all, who is the one who (usually) recognizes that things in the relationship aren't going well?

 Who is it that typically seeks therapy or professional help with the relationship?